wikitree/wikitree-browser-extension/src/features/bioCheck/README.md

 ## Shared Code
 The following are **identical** classes found in the Bio Check app, in the WikiTree Browser Extension, and in the WikiTree Dynamic Tree.
+Please do not modify these classes to introduce items that are not available in those contexts.
 * Biography.js
 * BioCheckPerson.js
 * SourceRules.js